 Additionally, the blockchain startup is also tasked with the responsibility of providing audit trails and a live overview of the status of data sources within the USAF.

-A large amount of workforce is required in the analysis, planning, and collection of big data.
+A large amount of workforce is required in the analysis, planning, and collection of big data often requiring the usage of a big data log analysis tool.
 Constellation is confident that it has the necessary machinery, including a scalable and decentralized secure data management platform that can be fused with large data systems like the USAF’s.

 CEO of Constellation, Benjamin Jorgensen, stated that the move by the U.S. government to work with a private blockchain startup like theirs shows that the public sector is gradually adopting new technologies to protect consumers’ privacy.